dapr/docs/daprdocs/content/en/concepts/components-concept.md

 description: "Modular functionality used by building blocks and applications"
 ---

 Dapr uses a modular design where functionality is delivered as a component.
 Each component has an interface definition.
-All of the components are pluggable so that you can swap out one component with the same interface for another.
+All of the components are interchangable so that you can swap out one component with the same interface for another.

 The [components contrib repository](https://github.com/dapr/components-contrib) is where you can contribute implementations for the component interfaces and extend Dapr's capabilities.
+Alternatively, Dapr component interfaces can also be extended with [pluggable components](https://docs.dapr.io/concepts/components-concept/#pluggable-components).

  A building block can use any combination of components.
 For example the [actors]({{<ref "actors-overview.md">}}) building block and the [state management]({{<ref "state-management-overview.md">}}) building block both use [state components](https://github.com/dapr/components-contrib/tree/master/state).
 As another example, the [pub/sub]({{<ref "pubsub-overview.md">}}) building block uses [pub/sub components](https://github.com/dapr/components-contrib/tree/master/pubsub).